 Optimize Connectivity and Operational Costs

 Network Connectivity: Equipment connectivity and electromagnetic compatibility (EMC) is essential to today’s rolling stock, and can be optimized with Altair® Feko® and Altair® Flux®.
 Feko is widely for the design and placement of antennas and modeling wave propagation for network simulation.
 Feko can also simulate both the radiation and irradiation of cables, antennas, and devices to inform the design of effective shielding.
+In addition, Altair® WRAP™, a Feko component, can ensure precise and efficient planning for seamless railway communication systems to address coverage, interference, and redundancy needs.
 Flux can evaluate the magnetic field radiated by power cables and busbars, and the effect of external fields on the operation of sensors or actuators.

 While rail is the most environmentally friendly means of transport, freight trains today do not look much different than those from the past.
 To reach the climate and energy targets of the European Union while achieving higher payloads and a better ROI, the railway sector needs an innovation boost to build more efficient and sustainable rail freight wagons.
 TransAnt GmbH, a joint venture with ÖBB Rail Cargo Group and voestalpine Steel Division, was established to bring more efficient and sustainable rail freight solutions to the market.
 With its innovative concept based on modularity and lightweight design, once operational the company seeks to revolutionize the market as a full supplier of freight wagons.
 The company used Altair® HyperWorks® for topology optimization – in particular Altair® HyperMesh® – to realize the transition to a weldable structure, Altair® HyperView® for pre- and post-processing, and Altair® OptiStruct® for FEA (including local buckling) and optimization.